 Moving is stressful even under the best circumstances.
-It must be very confusing for newly adopted animal to be placed in a new environment.
+It must be very confusing for a newly adopted animal to be placed in a new environment.

-A lot of people recommend confining a new cat to one room for a period of time so the cat isn’t overwhelmed with everything, particularly if there are other pets.
+A lot of people recommend confining a new cat to one room for a period of time, so the cat isn’t overwhelmed with everything, particularly if there are other pets.
 If you have dogs, you may want to read this post, Introducing A Cat Into Your Home.
-It is important for you to spend some time in the room with your new cat, even it is the cat is shy.
+It is important for you to spend some time in the room with your new cat, even if the cat is shy.
 If your cat is hiding, simply spend some time in the room reading or watching TV so your cat can observe and learn to trust you.
 When it comes to helping cats adapt, patience is a virtue!

 We found some cool essentials to help you and your cat chill in style!

-Skittles is a Siamese cat and Mona is a Himalayan cat who was once part of a feral cat colony.
-She is friendly once she feels comfortable with people, but does not like to be picked up.
+Skittles is a Siamese cat, and Mona is a Himalayan cat who was once part of a feral cat colony.
+She is friendly once she feels comfortable with people but does not like to be picked up.
 Mona has a deformed paw.

 You can also check your local shelter and Petfinder to find awesome cats in your area.